<?xml version="1.0" encoding="UTF-8"?>

 Liquid spills are very dangerous and unpredictable.
 If it happened, turn off the laptop ASAP, remove the battery and do not use it until all internal parts are inspected for liquid damage.<br />

-<p>This post explains <a title="Fixing laptop liquid spill" href="http://www.laptoprepair101.com/laptop/2011/08/17/fix-laptop-after-liquid-spill/">how to deal with laptop liquid spills</a>.</p>
+<p>ReadÂ <a title="Fixing laptop liquid spill" href="https://www.laptoprepair101.com/fix-laptop-after-liquid-spill/">how to deal with liquid spills</a>.</p>

 ]]></content:encoded>